GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### SQL, Lisp, and Haskell are the only programming languages that I've seen where one spends more time thinking than typing.
+> ### The main activity of programming is not the origination of new independent programs, but in the integration, modification, and explanation of existing ones.
 >
-> ~ *Philip Greenspun*
+> ~ *Terry Winograd*

 ---
 ## 🏎 Quick Facts